Welcome to Linux InstallFest!

 Now that you've gotten setup with Linux, you might want to learn a bit more about the system you're using and customize it a bit!

-Special shoutout to UoB's "Missing Semester" which is a series of courses we're running starting this year (2023) which will cover a lot of this material!
+Special shoutout to UoB's "Missing Semester" which is a talk series members of AFNOM and CSS run which will cover a lot of this material!
 Please register and join us!

 Shell